auto-mos/AAS-Parser-for-Windows/README.md

 # 1. Introduction
-This program is used to convert the AAS files into a suitable format for AAS-based cloud data acquisition and storage system, and was developed to be used in Windows 10 (and 11) environment to provide the user convenience.
+This program is used to convert the AAS files into a suitable format for AAS-based cloud data acquisition & storage system and MOS(Manufacturing Operation System), and was developed to be used in Windows 10 (and 11) environment to provide the user convenience.

 # 2. Installation
 ### Step 0